Was more invested in the humanisation of Pamela Anderson: 'Pam & Tommy' director Lake Bell | Entertainment

 - India

-Actor-director Lake Bell says she felt ''protective'' of Pamela Anderson and her story during the making of series ''Pam & Tommy'' and insists that the show hasn't exploited the former ''Baywatch'' star's infamous 1990s sex-tape scandal.
+Actor-director Lake Bell says she felt ''protective'' of Pamela Anderson and her story during the making of ''Pam & Tommy'' and insists that the series hasn't exploited the former ''Baywatch'' star's infamous 1990s sex-tape scandal.

-Set in the Wild West early days of the internet, the show depicts the true story of Anderson (Lily James) and Tommy Lee (Sebastian Stan) and how their sex tape stolen from the couple’s home by a disgruntled contractor (Seth Rogen).
+Set in the early days of the internet, the show depicts the true story of Anderson (Lily James) and musician Tommy Lee (Sebastian Stan) and how their sex tape was stolen from the couple's home by a disgruntled contractor (Seth Rogen).
+The duo got married in 1994 and parted ways in 1998.

 The video went from underground bootleg-VHS curiosity to full-blown global sensation when it hit the web in 1997.